Wills Power of Attorney Legal Advice How it Works Pricing

 Maybe it’s a typo on a resume you’ve already sent out or you forgot to attach an important document.
 In most cases, the consequences aren’t too bad.

+If you've left an informal Will which you have failed to sign as required- it will be considered an informal Will and may not hold up on court.
 In this guide, Safewill explains what constitutes an informal will and how to avoid creating one.

-What is an informal will?
+What is an informal Will?

-An informal will is a document which is intended to be used as a will but does not comply with the strict legal requirements set out in state or territory legislation.
-To be considered valid a will must be written by someone who is over the age of 18 who is mentally fit.
-It must include the date it was written and a signature of the testator as well as the signatures of two witnesses.
+An informal Will is a document which is intended to be used as a Will but does not comply with the strict legal requirements set out in state or territory legislation.

 These days, an informal will can take on many different shapes or forms: